OrcaBus/service-oncoanalyser-wgts-rna-pipeline-manager/README.md

 ### Summary

-This is the Oncoanalyser WGTS RNA Pipeline Management service, resposible for orchestrating the Oncoanalyser WGTS RNA analyses.
+This is the Oncoanalyser WGTS RNA Pipeline Management service, responsible for orchestrating the Oncoanalyser WGTS RNA analyses.

 The pipeline runs on ICAv2 through Nextflow (version 24.10)